MorrissyLab/mosaicMPI/README.md

 This step will create annotated heatmaps of GEP usages from cNMF-SNS outputs:

 ```
-cnmfsns create-annotated-heatmaps --name example_run
+cnmfsns create-annotated-heatmaps --output_dir ./example_run/ -i ./example_run/example_run.h5ad
 ```

 To provide custom colors for the metadata layers, you can specify a TOML-formatted file with a `metadata_colors` section (see `scripts/example_config.toml`)

-> ### Working with cNMF results generated outside of cNMF-SNS:
+## Workflow 1B (for cNMF results generated outside of cNMF-SNS)

->
-> If you want to generate annotated heatmaps for usage matrices from the standard cNMF tool, you will need to do the following:
+If you want to generate annotated heatmaps for usage matrices from the standard cNMF tool.
+You will need to do the following:
->   1. run up to and including the `cnmf factorize` step.
-> Take note of the `output_dir` and `name` parameters that you used with cNMF.
-Then, you can run the following cNMF commands, using the same data you used to input into cNMF:
+  1. Ensure that you have run up to and including the `cnmf factorize` step.
+Take note of the `output_dir` and `name` parameters that you used with cNMF.
+Then, you can run the following cNMF-SNS commands, using the same data you used to input into cNMF.
->   2. run `cnmfsns txt-to-h5ad` to create a file with input data/metadata and output it to `<output_dir>/<name>/name.h5ad`.
+  2. run `cnmfsns txt-to-h5ad` to create a file with input data/metadata and output it to `<output_dir>/<name>/name.h5ad`.
+  3. run `cnmfsns model-odg --output_dir output_dir --name name -i <output_dir>/<name>/name.h5ad`.
+  4. run `cnmfsns set-parameters --output_dir output_dir --name name -m genes_file -p <output_dir>/<name>/name.overdispersed_genes.txt` as well as the same parameters used to run cNMF, including:
+    - _k_ values using `-k` or `--k_range` parameters
+    - `--n_iter`
+    - `--seed`
+    - `--beta_loss`
->   3. run `cnmfsns postprocess --output_dir output_dir --name name` to run cNMF-SNS postprocessing steps
+  5. run `cnmfsns postprocess --output_dir output_dir --name name` to run cNMF-SNS postprocessing steps and amend the h5ad file with pre-computed cNMF results.
->   4. run `cnmfsns create_annotated_heatmaps --output_dir output_dir --name name` to create annotated heatmaps.
+  6. run `cnmfsns create_annotated_heatmaps --input_h5ad `<output_dir>/<name>/name.h5ad` --output_dir output_dir/name/` to create annotated heatmaps within the cnmf output directory.

 ## Workflow Part 2: Integration of multiple datasets
 >> Note: the following workflow is under active development and may change.

 ### 1. Identify datasets for integration

 A [TOML](https://toml.io/en/) configuration file is the most flexible way to configure cNMF-SNS.
 An example is found in `scripts/example_config.toml`.
+For each dataset, you can specify the AnnData object for

 ```
-cnmfsns initialize -c config.toml -o output_directory
+cnmfsns prepare-datasets -c config.toml -o output_directory
 ```

-cNMF-SNS can also initialize an integration by providing a set of h5ad files  to integrate:
+Alternatively, you can can also initialize a cNMF-SNS integration by providing a set of h5ad files from [`cnmfsns postprocess`](#6.-postprocessing) to integrate:
 ```
-cnmfsns initialize -i file1.h5ad file2.h5ad file3.h5ad file4.h5ad -o output_directory
+cnmfsns prepare-datasets -i file1.h5ad file2.h5ad file3.h5ad file4.h5ad -o output_directory
 ```

-After this step, several plots are generated which can help guide parameter selection for the next step.
 Parameters that are required for the integration include:
     1. range(s) of k (decide based on # of samples?)
     2. Specific values of k (eg. 5, 10, 15, 20)
     3. Community resolution